byui-cse/cse212-csharp/docs/lesson09/prepare.md

 * A node is defined as an object (in this example) of class `Node`.
 This is similar to what we saw with the linked list class.
 The Node class contains three things: `Data` (the value), `Left` (pointer to the left node), and `Right` (pointer to the right node).
 * There are two `Insert` functions:
 	* The first `BinarySearchTree.Insert` function is the one called by the user who wants to insert a value into the tree.
 This function is used to call the recursive function `Node.Insert` on the root node.
 As a special case, if the root node is empty (`null`), then we will put the new Node in the root without using any recursion.
-	* The second `Node.Insert` calls itself until it finds a empty position in which to insert the value.
+	* The second `Node.Insert` calls itself until it finds an empty position in which to insert the value.
 * We will follow a similar pattern for many of the recursive functions we write for the BinarySearchTree.
 * In the `Node.Insert` function, we should identify the base case and the recursive calls to the correct subtrees.